 It involves boiling the pork belly slab and then deep-fried later on, making the exterior crisp and crunchy while leaving the inside tender and juicy.

-I will also share a secret on how to get that pork skin crackling.
-I will never tire of eating Lechon Kawali and I will probably do so, if only it is as healthy as it tastes (really) good.
+I can never tire of eating Lechon Kawali and I could probably do so every day, if only it is as healthy as it tastes (really) good.
 But indulging once in a while should be fine.

 - You've got to air dry your pork first after boiling it.
 You do this by draining the excess water and then putting the slab of pork belly in the fridge for some hours or overnight.

-- 1 kilo pork belly
+- 2 pounds pork belly

-- 2 teaspoon whole peppercorn
+- 2 teaspoons peppercorn (whole)

 - 5 bay leaves

-- 1 Tablespoon soy sauce
+- 1 tablespoon soy sauce

-- 5 cloves garlic, crushed
+- 5 cloves garlic - crushed

-- 1 Liter water
+- 4 cups water

-- 1 Tablespoon salt
+- 1 tablespoon salt - for rubbing

-- 2-3 cups of oil for frying
+- 2-3 cups oil - for frying

 - In a pot, combine pork belly, salt, peppercorn, bay leaves, soy sauce, garlic, and water.
 Bring to boil.
 Let it cook until meat is fork-tender.